MiryeongKoo/glmmLassoML/README.md

 # glmmLassoML
-R example code used in an article titled, [Automatic Predictor Selection in Large-scale Assessments Using Machine Learning: Penalized Regression Models for Hierarchical Data]
+R example code used in an article titled, [Automatic Predictor Selection in Large-scale Assessments Using Machine Learning: Penalized Regression Models for Hierarchical Data].
 This article will be submitted to a journal.
 The more detailed information will be further updated once it is accepted/published.

 ## Empirical Data Resource